rakivo/later/README.md

 ```

 ### Usage:
-> Simply paste your link into the input field, click on the submit button and watch it appear on the right side
+> Simply paste your link into the input field, click on the submit button and watch it appear on the right side of your screen.

-> With a single click on the thumbnail you can open that video in the other window
+> With a single click on the thumbnail you can open that video in the other window.

 ### Main goal:
 > Get rid of using YouTube API